 The exhaust pipe extending through the roof must extend 18" above the highest point where it extends through the roof, surface and above any obstruction within an 18" horizontal distance.
-The exhaust pipe must extend a minimum of 12" above the anticipated snow level.

 Exterior vent pipe greater than 24" should be insulated with $\frac{1}{2}$ " insulation to prevent moisture from freezing within the pipe and accumulating.